EmilieVS/PawPal/README.md

 This project is a full-stack web application that connects pet owners with trusted sitters near them.
 As I'm currently in (intensive) training program, this will be a side project for me to put into practice what I've learned so far.
 It is also a way for me to continue exploring and learning React.
-This will be the backend repo.
+This is the backend repo.
+You can take a look at the frontend repo with the link below

 ---